 14. We will not reveal confidential information about you or your enquiry to other people unless you agree.
 We will pass on information regarding the type of enquiry to your benefits provider (or scheme manager), but no further details shall be passed on.
 We may also be required by law to reveal certain information about you (including natural persons directly connected with you, such as directors and employees) to authorities such as the Police or HM Revenue & Customs in relation to matters such as tax, fraud and money laundering.
 In the unlikely event we may have to share such information with colleagues within Lyons Davidson and third parties, in this respect you agree to waive our duty of confidence to you and the ‘legal professional privilege’ that attaches to your communications with us and in particular to the communications between you and the person in Lyons Davidson handling your enquiry.

-15. We shall not be responsible for any losses whatsoever suffered, sustained or incurred by you or any third party by reason of our compliance with obligations imposed on us by 1) the Money Laundering Regulations 2007 and/or 2) the Proceeds of Crime Act 2002 and/or 3) other legislation relating to or connected with the prevention of crime and/or 4) the instructions of any law enforcement agencies.
+15. We shall not be responsible for any losses whatsoever suffered, sustained or incurred by you or any third party by reason of our compliance with obligations imposed on us by 1) the Money Laundering, Terrorist Financing and Transfer of Funds (Information on the Payer) Regulations 2017 and/or 2) the Proceeds of Crime Act 2002 and/or 3) other legislation relating to or connected with the prevention of crime and/or 4) the instructions of any law enforcement agencies.

 17. If a person requests in writing access to personal data relating to him or her which is processed by us, we are legally required to grant such a request unless the data is legally privileged.
-The right of access includes the right to information on the purposes of the processing, the recipients, the source and substance of any disclosed data.
+The right of access includes the right to information on the purposes of the processing, the recipients, the source and substance of any disclosed data and the anticipated period of storage.
 If we are required to provide data in response to a request relating to your enquiry, the work involved will be treated as part of our services to you.
-We will inform you about our services from time to time, unless you notify us otherwise.

-18. Telephone calls made through the Helpline may be recorded for data protection and training purposes and shall be stored for a limited period of time, which will depend on the nature of the enquiry.
+18. Telephone calls made through the Helpline may be recorded for monitoring and training purposes and shall be stored for a limited period of time, which will depend on the nature of the enquiry.
 Unless you notify us in writing otherwise, you consent to the exclusive electronic storage by us (or by third parties on our behalf) of all such telephone recordings.
-You may request a copy of the telephone recording subject to a reasonable charge.
+You may request a copy of the telephone recording.

 19. Our total liability in respect of breach of contract or breach of duty or fault or negligence or otherwise arising out of or in connection with any information given to you through the Helpline shall be limited in total to £2 million, which covers claims of any sort whatsoever (including but not limited to interest and costs).
 This provision shall have no application to any liability for death or personal injury or any other liability for which exclusion or restriction is prohibited by law or to liability as a result of fraud or reckless disregard of professional obligations on our part.